aphelyon/Voting-Process/API.md

    * API-KEY: the 50 character hexadecimal unique media ID generated at /add_media_partner

    **Responses:**
    * Elections: specific election that a candidate ran in, by month.
+Contains one or more objects for different precincts.
 Format: YYYY-MM
    * position: position that the candidate ran for in a specific election
    * party: political party the candidate ran under in a specific election
    * num_votes the number of votes the candidate received when running for that specific election